-- Be legally registered under the laws of Ghana (registration documents are required). - Not be part of a government or any government structures. - Not appear on any list of debarred or suspended entities (as found on www.sam.gov), or on any terrorist watch list or other published list of ineligible recipients. - Certify that they are not affiliated with any political party nor engaged in any partisan activities. - In addition, all prospective Grantees under consideration for an award exceeding \$25,000 (or local equivalent) must have or be able to obtain a Unique Entity Identifier (UEI) Number.
-UEI number or proof of registration for UEI number must be submitted for application to be considered. - Certify that the grantee is receptive to co-investing or leveraging non-USAID funds towards the success of the activity.
+- Be legally registered in accordance with the laws of Ghana (registration documents required) - Not be part of a government or any government structures. - Not appear on any list of debarred or suspended entities (as found on www.sam.gov), or on any terrorist watch list or other published list of ineligible recipients. - Certify that they are not affiliated with any political party nor engaged in any partisan activities. - In addition, all prospective Grantees under consideration for an award exceeding \$25,000 (or local equivalent) must have or be able to obtain a Unique Entity Identifier (UEI) Number.
+UEI number or proof of registration for UEI number must be submitted for application to be considered. - Certify that it is receptive to 1) participate in a co-creation process that might involve MFA inviting new partners or counterparts as appropriate and a partnership concept that may differ from applicant's initial concept; and 2) co-investing or leveraging non-USAID funds towards the success of the activity.